willalmeid/html-css-curso-em-video/README.md

 <br>

 ## Licença 📃
-Esse projeto está sob a licença MIT.
+Esse repositório está sob a licença MIT.

 ---